Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

-By Theorem~\ref{thm:isomorphic}, the connected components of the $(\imt,\imt)$-restriction of $\G$ containing $x$ and $u$ are both isomorphic to $\G_{\mu}$ for the same partition $\mu$ of $\imt$.
-Denote these isomorphisms by $f_x$ and $f_u$, respectively.
-By Lemma~\ref{lem:type-C}, $x$ cannot lie on the $i$-package of a vertex with $i$-type W. In particular, $\sigma(v)_{\imt} = \sigma(E_{i}(v))_{\imt}$ for every vertex $v$ on the $i$-package of $x$.
-By Lemma~\ref{lem:extend-signs}, the connected components of the $(\imt,\imo)$-restriction of $\G$ containing $x$ and $u$ are both isomorphic to $\G_{\mu,A}$ for the same augmenting tableau $A$ consisting of a single cell containing $\imo$.
-Let $\lambda$ be the shape of $\mu$ augmented by $A$.
+Therefore we have an isomorphism between the $(\imh,\imt)$-restrictions of the $i$-packages of $E_i(x)$ and $u$.
+By the same argument used in the proof of Lemma~\ref{lem:phi-compatible}, we invoke Lemma~\ref{lem:extend-signs} and the hypothesis that the $(\imt,N)$-restriction of $\G$ is a dual equivalence graph to extend this to an isomorphism between the $i$-packages of $E_i(x)$ and $u$ and $\sigma(u) = \sigma(E_i(x))$.
+Regarding $E_i$ as an isomorphism of $i$-packages, it follows that $x$ and $u$ also have isomorphic $i$-packages.
+Thus, by Theorem~\ref{thm:isomorphic} and Lemma~\ref{lem:extend-signs}, the connected components of the $(\imt,\imo)$-restriction of $\G$ containing $x$ and $u$ are both isomorphic to $\G_{\mu,A}$ for the same partition $\mu$ of $\imt$ and the same augmenting tableau $A$ consisting of a single cell containing $\imo$.
+Denote these isomorphisms by $f_x$ and $f_u$, respectively, and let $\lambda$ be the shape of $\mu$ augmented by $A$.

-Since the $(\imo,\imo)$-restriction of $\G$ satisfies the hypotheses of Theorem~\ref{thm:cover}, the isomorphisms $f_x$ and $f_u$ extend to morphisms $\overline{f}_w$ and $\overline{f}_u$ from the connected components of the $(\imo,\imo)$-restriction of $\G$ containing $x$ and $u$ to $\G_{\lambda}$.
+Since the $(\imo,\imo)$-restriction of $\G$ satisfies the hypotheses of Theorem~\ref{thm:cover}, the isomorphisms $f_x$ and $f_u$ extend to morphisms $\overline{f}_x$ and $\overline{f}_u$ from the connected components of the $(\imo,\imo)$-restriction of $\G$ containing $x$ and $u$ to $\G_{\lambda}$.
 The picture is very similar to Figure~\ref{fig:compatible}, though now the top map is $E_i$ and the extended maps are surjective though not necessarily injective.
 Despite the lack of injectivity, the uniqueness of $\lambda$ and the extended maps ensures that the $(\imt,\imo)$-restriction of $\G_{\lambda}$ containing $E_{\imt}(x)$ is isomorphic to the $(\imt,\imo)$-restriction of $\G_{\lambda}$ containing $E_{\imt}(u)$, thereby establishing the desired isomorphism of $i$-packages. \end{proof}